 Apparently, Stapelia is easy to propagate from seeds as well as cuttings.
 Young plants need ample moisture to get established.
 Once plants have become established, they only need regular watering during the growing period.
 Water thoroughly and allow the soil to dry between watering.

 It seemed like the stems around the edge of the pot were branching out while the ones inside didn’t.

 Some information suggests growing the Stapelia in full sun, but others say to avoid full sun during the heat of the summer so it is probably best to grow in part sun to light shade.
 Mine did very well on a covered front porch where it received a short period of direct sun in the afternoon.
 The stems of some species may turn a reddish color in more sun.

 I had to move the potted plants inside for the winter on October 11 because an “F” was in the forecast.
 I always take photos of the plants when I move them inside for the winter and measure the cactus and some of the succulents.
 On October 11, the tallest stem of the Stapelia gigantea was 9 1/2″ tall and the cluster measured 14″ wide.
 I was excited to see a few buds…

 I moved the Stapelia gigantea to my bedroom as before but I think I should it in the cooler bedroom for a rest period.
-During the winter months they should have a cool dry rest period in a temperature of no less that 50° F (10° C).
+During the winter months, they should have a cool dry rest period in a temperature of no less than 50° F (10° C).
 Prolonged periods below 50° is hazardous to the plant.